kubeslice/examples/kind/README.md

 # kind.sh

-This script (kind.sh and related files) will create several kind clusters on a server and interconnect them with KubeSlice.
+This bash script (kind.sh and related files) will create several kind clusters on a server and interconnect them with KubeSlice.
+This script has been tested on Ubuntu VMs with 8GB RAM.

 By default, it will create 1 "controller" and 2 "worker" clusters, connect them, and install iperf client/server in the two worker clusters to demonstrate connectivity.
 To use: